JanMuehlnikel/Car-Model-Recognition/README.md

 # Data
 We chose to use the **DVM Car Dataset** (https://deepvisualmarketing.github.io/) to train our models.
 This dataset contains a good number of images for various car manufacturers and it's models.

 BMW
   ╠ 1 Series
   ╠ 2 Series
   ╠ 2 Series Active Tourer
   ╠ 4 Series Gran Coupe
   ╠ 5 Series
   ╠ M4
   ╠ X3
   ╠ X5

-  ╚ X6
+  ╚ X6  s
 Mercedes-Benz
   -> A Class
   -> C Class